scolby33/stressStrain/README.md

 After the R script returns, the bash script passes the next data file and the process starts again.
 Once all data is processed, the bash script terminates.

+The elastic modulus will be the slope of the fitted line and can be found in <path>/output/data-summary.txt in the coefficients section.
+It is the "Estimate" for "elasticStrain".

 ###Installation Notes
 These scripts should work unchanged on any Unix-like system, but have only been tested on OS X 10.9.